Addons

 Controls

 Controls provides a graphical UI to dynamically edit component props without code.
-It requires additional dependencies for form inputs:
+It supports 13 different control types optimized for mobile interfaces.

 npm install --save-dev @storybook/addon-ondevice-controls @react-native-community/datetimepicker @react-native-community/slider